TomasGameDev/Unity-Simple-Mirror-Reflection/README.md

-The most common display in Unity based on the Unity physical camera settings.
+A regular mirror in Unity based on the Unity physical camera settings.

 ![image](https://github.com/user-attachments/assets/81879c47-83dc-47f0-a030-5c040370747c)